 At the end of the day, it's business.
 If it gives Morgan Fisher and Ariel Bender (who were as much a part of the band as Ralpher and Phally) a decent pay-off/pension, who am I to argue?
 At times it may feel like the legacy of the band is being tarnished slightly - it just means the bar has been set that bit higher each time.
 Every other band is doing it, and Mott are no different in that regard.
 At the end of the day, us fans don't own the band - they do, and we will just have to accept that.
 And like The Who, there's no need to put out any new product.
 They can put on a two-hour show without ever feeling 'stale'.
 Not bad for a band whose last 'new' LP was some 44 years ago...

 (Thanks to Justin Purington for supplying some updates to this section!)

 Ian Hunter is in rude health and continues to record and tour regularly.
 He shows no sign of stopping, saying he enjoys it too much.

 Dale Griffin worked for BBC Radio 1 for many years, producing some 2000+ sessions for DJ John Peel.
 Sadly, he passed away in January 2016 after a long battle with Alzheimer's.

 Overend Watts lived in Hereford, where he ran a successful second-hand shop for many years.
 He sold the business in 2003, when he made a hobby out of undertaking long-distance walks.
-His first such walk is documented in a book, which is an excellent read.
+His first such walk is documented in The Man Who Hated Walking, which is an excellent read.
 Sadly, he passed away in January 2017 after suffering from throat cancer for several years.

 Verden Allen fronted a band called Thunderbuck Ram, and they released a CD Long Time No See in 1994.
 He has since released several more solo albums, and still occasionally involved in the local (Monmouth/Hereford) music industry.